-Substance Use Disorder Updates
+Substance Use Disorder Updates7

 In addition to the operational and policy updates listed above, Colorado implemented its Section 1115 Substance Use Disorder (SUD) Demonstration effective January 1, 2021.
-The demonstration is designed to provide access to residential and inpatient care settings to treat SUD, including pregnant women.
+The demonstration is designed to provide access to residential and inpatient care settings to treat SUD, including pregnant people.
+The Implementation Plan was approved by CMS in December 2020 and describes the Department's strategies to ensure access to care, utilize the American Society of Addiction Medicine (ASAM) Criteria for patient placement and provider qualifications, address capacity, conduct prevention efforts, and improve care coordination.